Reg Vermue

-Reg Vermue is a Canadian indie rock singer from Guelph, Ontario.
+Reginald Vermue is a Canadian indie rock singer from Guelph, Ontario.
 Born in Trenton, Ontario, he has recorded music under the stage names Gentleman Reg and Regina Gently.
 His musical style has been compared to Elliott Smith, Aimee Mann, The Smiths and Cat Power.
 He had a cameo role in the 2006 film Shortbus.

 Most recently he began performing with a new band called Light Fires with James Bunton from the band Ohbijou, debuting songs in October 2010 at Pop Montreal.
 In Light Fires, Vermue performs in drag, adopting the alternate persona Regina Gently.

 Career

 His first album, The Theoretical Girl, was released in 2000 on Three Gut Records.
 He released two more albums, Make Me Pretty in 2002 and Darby & Joan in 2004, on Three Gut before the label dissolved in 2005.